dryutsun/project-2-pitches/readme.md

 ## MVP:
 - [ ]  I would like to have my models and route stubs created.
 Forms should display the correct information.
+Each view should fulfill the user story for navigation.
 - [ ]  I would like the map to display the "event" on the map.
 This events should have popup modals and be represented by a certain icon.
-- [ ]  I would like some rudimentary time-related slider / timeline functionality.
+- [ ]  I would like some rudimentary time-related slider / timeline functionality in order to see locations over time...
 - [ ]  Ideally, I would like for the user to be able to click on the screen and get lat-lon data for data entry.
 This should be put into the form.
+- [ ]  Users should be able to perform full CRUD operations in their respective views.
+- [ ]  I would like it to be pretty and portfolio ready.

 ## STRETCH GOALS
 - Possible translation of relational data into graph schema to render a force directed graph into canvas (to show the node to line relationship between events and entities?
 No fancy stuff, just want to see if it is possible.
 Will not require external API call.